 Most jarringly, anarchists and police violently clashed during the 1886 Haymarket Affair and strikers shook the nation’s economy to its foundations during the 1894 Pullman Strike.
 These two local incidents led directly to the creation of two rival holidays with different socio-political outlooks.
 Radical labor activists created May Day, an International Workers Day suffused with socialist rage at an unjust world.
 Yet today most Chicagoans have forgotten that more radical holiday and honor workers on Labor Day instead, celebrating with a peaceful holiday of grilling, drinking and relaxing.

-I cover some of this history on our weekly Factories to Calories Fulton Market Food Tour.
-You can join that tour every Friday and Saturday through October or book it for private groups as well.
-We discuss this era at the tour’s conclusion in the Haymarket Brewery and Pub.
+I cover some of this history on some of our custom private tours of downtown and Chicago neighborhoods.
+We can discuss this era at the tour’s conclusion in the Haymarket Brewery and Pub.
 The pub’s name, drinks, and decor commemorate one of the (literally) explosive moments in the origins of Labor Day.
 Since this is the 125th anniversary of the Pullman Strike and the first national Labor Day, now is a great time to delve into Chicago’s connection to the origins of Labor Day.

 Industrialization in Chicago Leads to Radical Movements